Cambodian genocide: Mao era

-Since the 1950s, Pol Pot (General Secretary of the Communist Party of Kampuchea from 1963 to 1981) made frequent visits to the People's Republic of China, where he received political and military training—especially on the theory of the dictatorship of the proletariat—from the personnel of the CCP.
+Since the 1950s, Pol Pot (General Secretary of the Communist Party of Kampuchea from 1963 to 1981) had made frequent visits to the People's Republic of China, where he received political and military training—especially on the theory of the dictatorship of the proletariat—from the personnel of the CCP.
 From November 1965 to February 1966, high-ranking CCP officials such as Chen Boda and Zhang Chunqiao trained him on topics such as the communist revolution in China, class conflicts, Communist International, etc. Pol Pot also met with other officials, including Deng Xiaoping and Peng Zhen.
 He was particularly impressed by Kang Sheng's lecture on how to conduct a political purge.